 By the way, the river immediately below the dam is a good trip-saver in case the streams become stained after a rain.
 No matter what happens, the tailrace is usually cleaner.

 The river above the dam is considered fair, but it is a beautiful, natural river with much forest service frontage.
-It can be accessed from Aska Road.
+It can be accessed from some points on Aska Road.
 You can also cross the Shallowford Bridge, turn right, and right at the first fork.
 That puts you on the strip of national forest property that runs upstream to the Sandy Bottoms Canoe Launch.
 Highway 60 south (toward Suches) also runs by the river at a number of points.